DIVERSITY IS OUR STRENGTH

 OTHER LOCAL EVENTS:

-TUNECORE'S NEW SERVICE TO ENABLE ONLINE FILM DISTRIBUTION
+TUNECORE'S SERVICE TO ENABLE ONLINE FILM DISTRIBUTION

 TuneCore has become the first film distribution company to enable production companies, film creators, labels, and bands the ability to distribute and sell movies and live concerts through outlets like iTunes for no back-end distribution fee.
 This new service, for distribution and digital conversion, will extend the same flat-rate model that has allowed musicians to distribute music while retaining all profits and rights.
 The fee structure will depend on a film or live concert's duration.
 For example, delivery to iTunes of a 60-minute film costs $550 and a 90-minute film is $770, with breaks for volume customers.
 For more, visit http://www.tunecore.com/